 Agreed, he should stay for a couple of seasons at Dundee then the big teams in England will come calling, he’s that good!— Tom Anderson (@TomAnderson1955) December 6, 2017

 If Jack Hendry moves to Celtic swear I’m going to cry— Lauren Anderson (@laurenn171) December 6, 2017

 He’s potentially a top player and seems a sensible guy.
 I recon he knows more 1st team football, shining at Dens would earn him an even better move on better terms down the line.
-Look at how others who@have jumped the gun have paled into insignificance.— Scott Mcruvie (@scottmcruvie) December 7, 2017
+Look at how others [email protected] jumped the gun have paled into insignificance.— Scott Mcruvie (@scottmcruvie) December 7, 2017